 Inland Rail is a freight rail corridor being built between Melbourne and Brisbane that will further connect south-east Queensland by rail with Adelaide and Perth in Australia.
 The corridor will traverse three states, namely Victoria, New South Wales (NSW) and Queensland.

-The long-term project is expected to be constructed in approximately ten years.
-It is anticipating a growth in freight volumes by 12 million tonnes a year by 2050.
+The long-term project involves 13 individual projects and anticipates a growth in freight volumes by 12 million tonnes a year by 2050.

-The Australian Government announced an additional equity commitment of $8.4bn for the full completion of the project in its 2017-2018 budget.
-The government had earlier committed $900m towards planning and land acquisition.
+The Australian Government announced an additional equity commitment of A$8.4bn ($6.21bn) for the full completion of the project in its 2017-2018 budget.
+The government had earlier committed A$900m ($665.85m) towards planning and land acquisition.

 The second study, named the Melbourne to Brisbane Inland Rail Alignment Study, was announced in 2008 and completed by the Australian Rail Track Corporation (ARTC) in 2010.
-ARTC further examined the 2006 proposal and developed the current alignment.
+The ARTC further examined the 2006 proposal and developed the current alignment.